LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

    At this stage announce improved Windows support on the mailing list, as for OS X.

+   We plan to complete this for the Tahoe-LAFS 1.10.1 beta release which is scheduled for February 10th.

 #.
 Create a new build target for a Windows-based package, and develop
    an automated package test in concert with this development.